PatrykJuniorPy/ToDoAPP/README.md

-# myshop
+# Here are my few projects
-This is a to do list app
+- to do list
+- text counter